jwhite1987/Latitude-Analysis-Dashboard/README.md

 ## Project Description

-Using the previous project of Latitude Analysis, the goal of this project is to build a website must consist of 7 pages total, including:
+Using the previous project of Latitude Analysis, the goal of this project is to build a website consisting of 7 pages total, including:

 * A landing page containing:
   * An explanation of the project.